fauzanalghifary/notes/ai/ai-engineering/sharing-session.md

 - It's similar with: When I read a book, and then someone ask me, about the content of the book.
 - If I don't use any tool calling, I will answer the question based on what is in my head.
 - But I can use tool calling, I can, wait a minute, let me check the book again, or let me check the internet about that, etc.
-- So this illustrate why tool calling is powerful on increasing the accuracy of LLM ouput.
+- So this illustrates why tool calling is powerful on increasing the accuracy of LLM output.

 ## Tools Calling Definition